rks101/eglinux/README.md

 ## vi editor

-vi editor has two modes: command mode (to navigate and issue commands) and insert mode (edit files in a buffer).
+The vi editor has two modes: command mode (for navigating and issuing commands) and insert mode (for editing files in a buffer).
 Press i (to in-place insert) or a (to append) to enter insert mode.
-Use escape to switch from insert to command mode.
+Use the Escape key to switch from Insert to Command mode.

 In insert/edit mode:
 - vi filename.txt, then use i to insert at any place in the buffer, and a to append next to the current place of the cursor